zinen/node-red-contrib-nordpool-api-plus/README.md

 [![NPM Total Downloads](https://img.shields.io/npm/dt/node-red-contrib-nordpool-api-plus.svg)](https://www.npmjs.com/package/node-red-contrib-nordpool-api-plus)
 [![Dependencies](https://img.shields.io/librariesio/release/npm/node-red-contrib-nordpool-api-plus.svg)](https://libraries.io/github/zinen/node-red-contrib-nordpool-api-plus)

 A Node-Red Node for collecting "day ahead" prices from Nord Pool Group.
+Hourly and daily prices are retrieved.

 *This is a fork of the original node-red-contrib-nordpool-api, but with source code on github to make pull request possible and issue handling.
 Later that year: the original code is now [uploaded here](https://github.com/Csstenersen/node-red-contrib-nordpool-api)*